looneytkp/Popcorn-Time/README.md

-This script automates the proceedure of manually downloading and installing Popcorn Time.
-The package is downloaded from the official open source Popcorn Time website.
+This script automates the proceedure of manually downloading and setting up Popcorn Time.
+The package is downloaded from the official open source <a href="https://popcorntime.sh">Popcorn Time</a> server.

 <img src="https://popcorntime.sh/images/popcorn-time-image.png" alt="Popcorn Time">